 The next time your child wants to play a game with you, consider pulling out Jenga!
 While you and your little one are making memories, having to carefully remove and stack the blocks is a wonderful workout for those little finger muscles.

 It doesn’t get much more simple than rubber bands and a cardboard tube.
-I’ve seen kids play with these two items for much longer than I would have expected.
+In fact, I’ve seen kids play with these two items for much longer than I would have expected.
 Pro tip: the more variety of rubber band colors, the better the entertainment.

 I’ve never met a child who didn’t love playing with water.
-The mess factor makes it so fun.
+Also, the mess factor makes it so fun.
 Simply transferring water from one bowl or container to another with a small scoop is a great fine motor exercise.
 Want to get extra creative?
 Add some drops of food coloring to the water.

 Singing songs with your child that involve finger or hand motions is another wonderful way to work those muscles.
 Some great examples can be found here.